Recently there have been some major changes to the Facebook algorithm and this may be bad news for your brand.

 Compared to the number of ‘likes’ your page has however, your organic reach will still be very low.
 Once you have discovered one or two money posts, you can leverage Facebook’s powerful targeting to reach more people.
 Your content should be moving your audience towards some sort of purchase or sign up so forking up $5 – $10 boost should get you some results.

 What kinds of content work best for Facebook?

 According to Facebook themselves, content from friends and family come first.
 Their sole purpose has always been to connect friends and family and it still remains a priority.

 Secondly, your content should be informative.
 For it to be informative to your audience you have to know what’s relevant to your audience.
 What may be useful to one person may not be useful to another.
 So make sure you are in tune with what they want and ….well give it to them!

 And lastly, according to Facebook, users consume content that is entertaining.
 Especially stuff this is funny.
 Your typical news feed has cat videos, crying Jordan, relationship goals and political memes.

 Facebook likes these types of posts because they get the most shares and they keep user ON Facebook longer.
 Video content especially.

-Social media is an invaluable an tool when it comes to getting exposure for your brand.
+Sharing information and media (such as images and video) wit...
+More is an invaluable an tool when it comes to getting exposure for your brand.
 But tools are only valuable if you know HOW to use them.
 Facebook is no different.